 With the health of our employees and customers being our top concern, as of March 20th, the Bank temporarily suspended branch lobby hours to the public for walk-in transactions.
 Appointments can be made at branches to complete all needed paperwork and transactions.
 Drive-thru services remain open as well as all ATM's and ITM's to complete needed transactions.
 To assure branches remain open, employees have been divided into teams who rotate every three days to two weeks as a means to practice social distancing while limiting any possible exposure.
+During the month of May, the retail re-open team developed an employee handbook which focused on opening protocols, employee training, health and wellness and facility signage.
+Branch re-openings began on June 3rd with the last branches re-opening on June 15th.
 Internal controls have not been significantly modified due to COVID-19.